A Rather Weak 'Attempt' To Defend

 However, Engels and other

-DM-fans themselves appeal
+DM-fans appeal

-to various co-existent organic molecules and elements in the Periodic Table to
+to various co-existent organic molecules and elements in the

-illustrate the first 'Law' (on this, see
+illustrate the First 'Law' (on this, see

-Note 9 below), produced by parallel chemical
+Note 9 below), produced by parallel

 are used against them.